The Royal Game of Ur

 Rules

-• One square can hold only one piece at a time.
+• Each square can hold only one piece at a time.

-• If you land on a non-safe square occupied by an opposing piece, that piece is returned to it's starting area.
+• Landing on a non-safe square occupied by an opposing piece sends that piece back to its starting area.

-• If a piece lands on Rosette square on the middle row the opposing player can't knock that piece of the board.
+• If a piece lands on the Rosette square in the middle row, the opposing player cannot remove it from the board.

-• The piece can be removed of the board by the exact roll of dice required to move it to the last square plus one of the board.
+• A piece can be removed from the board by a roll matching the exact number needed to reach the last square, plus one to get of the board.

-• If no move is possible, then player loses a turn.
+• If no move is possible, the player loses a turn.

 History

-The English archaeologist Sir Leonard Woolley during his excavations of the Royal Cemetery at Ur between 1926 and 1930 discovered five game boards of this game.
-Later other archaeologists have also found copies of the game in Iran, Syria, Turkey, Sri Lanka, Cyprus and other places throughout the Middle East.
-In Tutankhamun's tomb four game boards with a similar resemblance to the Royal Game of Ur were also discovered.
+English archaeologist Sir Leonard Woolley, during his excavations of the Royal Cemetery at Ur between 1926 and 1930, discovered five game boards of this game.
+Later, other archaeologists have also found copies of the game in Iran, Syria, Turkey, Sri Lanka, Cyprus, and other places throughout the Middle East.
+In Tutankhamun's tomb, four game boards with a similar resemblance to the Royal Game of Ur were also discovered.

 The game was designed for two players, as two sets of playing pieces (black and white) were found with it.
-For a gameplay a tetrahedral (four-sided) dice was used.
+For gameplay, a tetrahedral (four-sided) die was used.

-The original rules of the game remain unknown, although a number of different scholars have interpreted them on the basis of a cuneiform tablet discovered in Iraq in 1880, which is now housed in the British Museum (Rm-III.6.b – 33333B).
-It includes the number and the names of the pawns and some information regarding the throws.
+The original rules of the game remain unknown, although a number of different scholars have interpreted them based on a cuneiform tablet discovered in Iraq in 1880, now housed in the British Museum (Rm-III.6.b – 33333B).
+It includes the number and names of the pawns and some information regarding the throws.

-British Museum curator Irving Finkel in the early 1980s reconstructed the basic rules of how the game might have been played in the second century BC based on this tablet.
-The tablet contained almost complete set of rules.
-Unfortunately the original route the players should follow is still unknown.
+British Museum curator Irving Finkel, in the early 1980s, reconstructed the basic rules of how the game might have been played in the second century BC based on this tablet.
+The tablet contained an almost complete set of rules.
+Unfortunately, the original route the players should follow is still unknown.

 There have been a few proposals by different researchers as to which path the players follow across the board.
 I will introduce four specific adaptations to the rules: R.C.
 Bell/I. Finkel, H.J.R.
 Murray's, J. Masters, D. Skiryuk.